Pierce College at Graham Is Your Neighborhood College.

 2. Explore Funding

-Once your are registered for classes, your tuition will be due shortly on a specified date.
-Students taking courses at Spanaway have benefited from a variety of tuition assistance sources: federal or state financial aid, Pierce College special funding programs (including worker retraining and veterans benefits), and professional development assistance for Bethel School District classified employees.
-Follow the links on the Pierce College home page to explore these potential sources and other ways to get help with education costs.
-Tuition assistance is also available through Running Start.
+Once you are registered for classes, your tuition will be due shortly on a specified date.
+Students taking courses at Graham have benefited from a variety of tuition assistance sources: federal or state financial aid, Pierce College special funding programs (including worker retraining and veterans benefits), and professional development assistance for Bethel School District classified employees.
+Explore the Pierce College website to learn more about these and other potential funding options to help cover your education costs.
+Running Start students may also use their funding to enroll in classes at Graham.

 3. Determine Your Starting Point

 Pierce College is committed to providing the course sequences and support students need to succeed in college.
-High school or college transcripts and a self-guided placement activity are the most common tools used to determine each student's preparedness to succeed in college-level courses.
+High school or college transcripts and a guided self-placement activity are the most common tools used to determine each student's preparedness to succeed in college-level courses.
 Staff are available to help you determine the information/tools needed to determine your starting point.

 All certificate and degree-seeking students must enroll in a College Success course in their first quarter.